-We will assess each pupil's current skills and levels of attainment on entry to Deyes (whenever that may be), which will build on previous settings and Key Stages, where appropriate.
+On entry to Deyes, each pupil's current skills and levels of attainment are assessed, these will build on previous settings and Key Stages, where appropriate.

 Class teachers will make daily informal assessments of progress for all pupils to inform lesson planning, which feeds into formal termly assessments and students' progress meetings.
-Members of the SLT along with subject staff identify students who are making slow or less than expected progress.
-The first response is to provide high quality precision teaching by the class teacher; where progress continues to be below expected the subject teacher will highlight any concerns with the SENCO.
-When deciding whether to make provision for a special educational need, the subject teachers and SENCO will work closely together to gather all the necessary information gathered from within school about the students' progress and information regarding national and age-related expectation.
+Members of the SLT along with subject staff identify students who are making less than expected progress.
+The first response is to provide high first quality teaching by the subject teacher; where progress continues to be below expected the subject teacher will highlight any concerns with the SENCO.
+When deciding whether to make provision for a special educational need, the subject teachers and SENCO will work closelytogether to gather all the necessary information gathered from within school about the students' progress and information regarding national and age-related expectation.

 This information gathering will include a meeting with the parents/carers, and if appropriate, the child.

-Class teacher initial assessments help us to identify those students whose progress:
+Subject teacher initial assessments help us to identify those students:

-- Is below the 'expected' level for the child's age group, when compared to their peers - · Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap - This may include progress in areas other than attainment, for example, social needs. - Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND. - When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+- Progress is below the 'expected' level for the child's age group, when compared to their peers - Fails to match or better the child's previous rate of progress - · Is slower than the child's previous rate of progress - Widens the attainment gap - This may include progress in other areas, for example, social needs. - Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND. - When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.